 John of Beverley (d.
 1414), was "a Carmelite of great theological fame, doctor and professor of divinity at Oxford, was born at Beverley, in the East Riding of Yorkshire.
 He became a canon of St. John's, Church in that town, and from the few records left of him it appears that in 1367 he gave a chaplain and his successor forty acres of land in North Burton and Raventhorpe."

-Important Dates for the Beavyrly family
+Early History of the Beavyrly family

 This web page shows only a small excerpt of our Beavyrly research.
 Another 94 words (7 lines of text) covering the years 1200, 1374, 1673, 1722, 1705, 1673, 1722, 1705, 1668, 1728 and 1605 are included under the topic Early Beavyrly History in all our PDF Extended History products and printed products wherever possible.